Jan Hotels – Jan Horal’s vision and inspiration

 During this time he also got engaged in restoring the rights and dignity of those Czech soldiers who had fought with the Western Allies, and following the communist coup had been badly mistreated and looked upon as potential traitors or spies, many being imprisoned and their children banned from higher education.
 He also arranged and hosted meetings for war veterans from different countries.
 Mr. Horal was awarded ”The most distinguished Order of the British Empire” (OBE) as well as the French Légion d’Honneur.

-The hotel business is actively owned today by his three children; Eva, Peter and Mikael Horal with the continued vision of providing superior hospitality service to its guests.
+The hotel business was inherited by his three children, Eva, Peter and Mikael Horal (now only Mikael) with the continued vision of providing superior hospitality service to its guests.